Logo

 How does this help students who are working towards ABRSM Exams?

 Our Fast Track Programme applies to ABRSM Piano and Singing Grades.
 As the pieces get more difficult, students have the opportunity to check in twice during the week with any queries, or ask for help with any difficult passages.
 It is also an excellent opportunity to showcase what I have asked them to work on in the previous lesson, and the feedback can then include instructions to tackle further specific sections of the pieces.
 It also provides the ability for the student to demonstrate anything they have been working on that they do not get time to show during lesson time.
-For Singers specifically, students would need to be able to record themselves singing both unaccompanied and with the backing tracks I have recorded on the online portal.

 Logistically, how will this work?